bobbyngo/MonopolyGame/README.md

 # Known Issues:
 When the prompt asks the player to enter an integer, entering an out of bound integer, a letter or any other symbols will cause the program to crash.
 Try Catch statements will be implemented later.
-If a player does not own any properties, entering invalid property index will cause the program to crash
+If a player does not own any properties, entering invalid property index will cause the program to crash If programme is not in fullscreen then board may glitch